lshk-org/jyutping-table/README.md

 ## Files

+### TSV
+`list.tsv` is the latest version edited by Jyutping Work Group, LSHK.
+Older versions of the list can be found in the `versions` directory.
+### JSON
-Content from `JPTableFull.pdf` has been extracted and saved as `.json` under the `old` directory using the [parse-jyutping-table-full](https://github.com/cantonese/parse-jyutping-table-full) tool. `list.tsv` is the latest version edited by Jyutping Work Group, LSHK.
+Content from `JPTableFull.pdf` has been extracted and saved as `.json` under the `versions` directory using the [parse-jyutping-table-full](https://github.com/cantonese/parse-jyutping-table-full) tool.
+A JSON file based on the 2023 version can also be found in the same directory.
 ## Acknowledgement
 - Dr Cheung Kwan Hin (PolyU)
 - Prof Lu Qin (PolyU)